Cigaretteman/Project_2018/README.md

 ### Procedures, Processes, Menus, Layout
 Our initial process was to [narrow down the scope of our project to one or two different sources of energy](https://github.com/ConfederationC/Project_2018/issues/33).
 We started by researching 11 different forms of energy from [RenewableResourceCollation.org](http://renewableresourcescoalition.org/), and then made decisions about which forms would be most appropriate for the scope of the project.
+Once we had [refined our scope down to 3 different energy systems](https://github.com/ConfederationC/Project_2018/issues/33): solar, hydroelectric, and wind we decided to cut hydroelectric, as that is standard in the Thunder Bay region.

 ### Decisions and Justifications